hasanasim/Neural-Net-Chess/README.md

 Note : Please remember when moving from one experiment to the other to set the previously changed parameters back to their original.

 Runtime: 1,2,3 took approximately 30 minutes each on a dual-core i5 MacBook Pro.
 Experiment 4 took 1 hour.
 For quick testing change the number of episodes to 1000 or 100 for instant plots.

+Output of running is an interactive plot in Python.
+The plot is also saved as a .png file.